markwomack/PixelRingAnimator/README.md

 ## Dependencies
 This library is dependent on the existing Adafruit NeoPixel library.
-A version of the library probably came with your Arduino IDE instance or can be downloaded from using the IDE.
+A version of the library probably came with your Arduino IDE instance or can be downloaded using the IDE (at least version 2.0 support this).
 If not, the latest version of the library can be
 [downloaded from github here](https://github.com/adafruit/Adafruit_NeoPixel).

 ## Example